Environmental regulations in Switzerland are established by the Federal Office for the Environment, FOEN.

-Engine emissions are regulated based on the Swiss Clean Air Act [LRV 00, App.
-2] (Schweizerische Luftreinhalteverordnung of 16 December 1985, amended 28 March 2000).
-The LRV 00 mandates that “emissions are to be reduced in as much as technically, organizationally and economically justifiable...”
-It also classifies diesel particulate emissions as carcinogenic.
+Engine emissions are regulated based on the Ordinance on Air Pollution Control, OAPC (Luftreinhalte-Verordnung, LRV) of 16 December 1985, with a number of later amendments .
+The OAPC mandates that “emissions are to be reduced in as much as technically, organizationally and economically justifiable...”.
+Since 1998, it also classifies diesel particulate emissions as carcinogenic.

 Occupational health regulations and exposure limit are set in Switzerland by SUVA (Schweizerische Unfallversicherungsanstalt)—Swiss National Accident Insurance.

 Emission requirements from new highway engines, both light- and heavy-duty, are harmonized to accept the current European Union regulations.